johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 NS RRset contains NS_An it can try to agree with provider B to remove the CSYNC record.

-### Onboarding a new provider
+### On-boarding a new provider

-To onboard provider C, provider MUST first ensure that its ZSK_C is in the DNSKEY RRsets of provider A and B. Then it MUST coordinate with provider A and C to update the DS RRset at the parent to refer to KSK_C.
-Finally provider C MUST coordinate with provier A and B to update the NS RRsets at the apex of A and B and at the parent to include NS_C.
+To on-board provider C, provider MUST first ensure that its ZSK_C is in the DNSKEY RRsets of provider A and B. Then it MUST coordinate with provider A and C to update the DS RRset at the parent to refer to KSK_C.
+Finally provider C MUST coordinate with provider A and B to update the NS RRsets at the apex of A and B and at the parent to include NS_C.

-### Offboarding
+### Off-boarding

-Offboarding goes in the oposite order of onboarding.
+Off-boarding goes in the opposite order of on-boarding.

 ### Requirements

 1) The zone owner specifies that provider A and provider B both sign the zone and serve the zone.
-That A and B take full controll over the NS RRset and that parent zone scans for CDS/CDNSKEY/CSYNC.
+That A and B take full control over the NS RRset and that parent zone scans for CDS/CDNSKEY/CSYNC.

 2) The zone owner provides both providers with an unsigned copy of the zone.
    The zone SHOULD NOT include the apex CDS, CDNSKEY, CSYNC, DNSKEY, and NS RRsets.

-   Open question: does the SOA version have any meening beyond transfering the zone to the providers?
+   Open question: does the SOA version have any meaning beyond transferring the zone to the providers?

 3) There is a mechanism that allows a provider to inform another provider of